skmin-lab/unixmd/docs/source/objects/mm/tinker.rst

 AMOEBA (2004, 2009, 2013, 2017, 2018) polarizable atomic multipole force fields, AMOEBA+ that adds
 charge penetration effects, and HIPPO (Hydrogen-like Interatomic Polarizable POtential) force field.

-.. note:: Our interface script is generated with 8.7 version of Tinker program.
-Tinker can be used for QM/MM calculation.
-UNI-xMD supports two types of QM/MM scheme.
-One is *'additive'* scheme and the other is *'subtractive'* scheme, which are controlled by **scheme** variable.

-.. note:: Currently, **embedding** and **vdw** variables control the charge-charge interactions and the van der Walls interactions, respectively.
-For **embedding** option, *'electrostatic'* and *'mechanical'* are possible choices, while *'lennardjones'* becomes the only option for **vdw** option.

-.. note:: For **cell_par** variable, it reads a list variable consisted of 6 elements, which correspond to lengths and angles.

 +------------------------+------------------------------------------------+---------------------+
 | Keywords               | Work                                           | Default             |
 +========================+================================================+=====================+